Shivani-Parihar99/AWS-Cloud-Practitioner-Essentials/Module 2/Amazon EC2 instance types.md

 * small and medium databases

 Suppose that you have an application in which the resource needs for compute, memory, and networking are roughly equivalent.
 You might consider running it on a general purpose instance because the application does not require optimization in any single resource area.

+**Compute optimized instances**

+Compute optimized instances are ideal for compute-bound applications that benefit from high-performance processors.
+Like general purpose instances, you can use compute optimized instances for workloads such as web, application, and gaming servers.

+However, the difference is compute optimized applications are ideal for high-performance web servers, compute-intensive applications servers, and dedicated gaming servers.
+You can also use compute optimized instances for batch processing workloads that require processing many transactions in a single group.